sajilotaxi-source/Sajilo-Taxi/README.md

     - **`ODOO_USERNAME`**: The username for the Odoo user with API access.
     - **`ODOO_API_KEY`**: The API key or password for the Odoo user.

-### Firebase Configuration

-Customer authentication (via phone OTP) is handled by Firebase Authentication.

-1. Create a project on the [Firebase Console](https://console.firebase.google.com/).
-2. In your project, go to **Authentication** -> **Sign-in method** and enable the **Phone** provider.
-You may also need to add `localhost` to the authorized domains for testing.
-3. Go to **Project Settings** -> **General**.
-Under "Your apps", create a new **Web app**.
-4. Firebase will provide you with a configuration object (`firebaseConfig`).
-5. Copy this object and paste it into the `firebaseConfig` constant at the top of the `components/auth.tsx` file, replacing the placeholder values.
-6.  **Important**: To prevent abuse, it is highly recommended to configure your authorized domains in the Firebase Authentication settings and set up App Check for production environments.

 Click **Deploy**, and your application will be live!

 ---